Norbert of Xanten

+Early life

+St. Norbert pursued worldly pleasures in the early part of his life.
+Even after he was ordained a subdeacon, he continued to live in a state of worldliness.
+He declined higher religious roles because he didn't want the restraints that came with the positions.

+He later underwent a profound conversion after he was thrown from a horse when a bolt of lightning frightened the animal.
+Following this incident, he went to Xanten and pursued a devout, penitent life.

 Early priesthood

 He adopted such strict discipline that it killed his first three disciples.
 This may be why he failed to reform the canons of Xanten, who denounced him as an innovator at the Council of Fritzlar in 1118.
 He then resigned his benefice, sold all his property and gave the proceeds to the poor.
 He visited Pope Gelasius II, who gave him permission to become an itinerant preacher and he preached throughout lands in what is now western Germany, Belgium, the Netherlands and northern France, being credited with a number of miracles.
 In settlement after settlement he encountered a demoralized clergy, lonely, often practicing concubinage and feeling that the official Church cared little about them.

-In Paris he would have witnessed the Canons of St. Victor, who had adopted the ascetic ideals of William of Champagne.
+In Paris he would have witnessed the Canons of St. Victor, who had adopted the ascetic ideals of William of Champeaux.
 At Clairvaux and Citeaux he would have seen the Cistercian reforms among the monks.
 He also became acquainted with the Cistercian administrative system that created an international federation of monasteries with fair amount of centralized power, though local houses had a certain amount of independence.
-These reforms, written up in their “Charter of Charity” would affect him significantly in his own future work.
+These reforms, written up in their "Charter of Charity", would affect him significantly in his own future work.